 for Veterans and the Public

-The liver is able to perform these tasks because millions of cells work as a team around the clock.
+The liver can perform these tasks because millions of cells work as a team around the clock.
 Everything that enters the body through the mouth is digested in the stomach and intestines.
-These raw materials then enter the liver factory through the bloodstream and the worker liver cells break them down, purify them, make useful products, and get rid of harmful products.
+These raw materials then enter the liver factory through the bloodstream and the liver cells break them down, purify them, make useful products, and get rid of harmful products.